What is an alcohol use disorder?

 - Intervention: Help a Loved One Overcome Addiction (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Naltrexone for Alcoholism (American Academy of Family Physicians) Also in Spanish

 - Naltrexone Injection (American Society of Health-System Pharmacists) Also in Spanish

-- Support for Quitting: Choose Your Approach (National Institute on Alcohol Abuse and Alcoholism)
+- Support Strategies for Quitting (National Institute on Alcohol Abuse and Alcoholism)

 - ClinicalTrials.gov: Alcohol-Related Disorders (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)